publiclab/publiclab-archive/notes/gilbert/11-30-2017/have-you-observed-environmental-or-public-health-deregulation-activity-within-your-state-s-government-if-so-can-you-share-the-details-as-well-as-what-community-advocacy-has-occurred-if-any-to-challenge-such-deregulation.md

 ---
-title: Have you observed environmental or public health deregulation activity within your State's government?
-If so, can you share the details, as well as what community advocacy has occurred, if any, to challenge such deregulation?
+title: 'Have you observed environmental or public health deregulation activity within your State's government?
+If so, can you share the details, as well as what community advocacy has occurred, if any, to challenge such deregulation?'
 tagnames: state-regulations, environmental-legislation, public-health-laws, deregulation
 author: gilbert
 path: /notes/gilbert/11-30-2017/have-you-observed-environmental-or-public-health-deregulation-activity-within-your-state-s-government-if-so-can-you-share-the-details-as-well-as-what-community-advocacy-has-occurred-if-any-to-challenge-such-deregulation.md